7MinSec/codenewb/README.md

 Yes.
 The only C# I'm familiar with is one on a piano (*rimshot!*).

 ## What are you doing with this project?
-I enrolled in a few [Pluralsight](https://pluralsight.com) course to learn more about coding (specifically C#, Javascript, Powershell and Python), and thought I'd use this GitHub repository as an online notebook/journal of my progress.
+I enrolled in a few [Pluralsight](https://pluralsight.com) and [Codecademy](https://www.codecademy.com/) courses to learn more about coding (specifically C#, JavaScript, Powershell and Python), and thought I'd use this GitHub repository as an online notebook/journal of my progress.

 ## Ha!
 I bet I'm going to point, laugh and LOL at the stuff you put up here!
 Go for it!